aheckler/doh-profiles-for-apple-devices/README.md

 ## Install

-1. Choose the desired profile above.
+1. Using Safari, choose the desired profile above.
 2. Tap the **Raw** button.
 3. You'll be asked if you want to allow the profile download.
 Tap **Allow**.
 4. You'll see a *Profile Downloaded* alert.
 Tap **Close**.